Mississippi

 Last Updated: September 2018

-The Mississippi Public Service Commission (MPSC) issued energy efficiency rules in July 2013 (Docket No. 2010-AD-2) that lays out a framework requiring investor-owned utilities to implement “Quick Start” energy efficiency programs.
-The rules apply to regulated electric and natural gas service providers, defining elements of Quick Start and teeing up issues and ideas for phase two Comprehensive portfolios.
-The rule also lays out criteria for program cost-benefit tests, cost recovery, and evaluation, monitoring, and verification (EM&V).
+The Mississippi Public Service Commission (MPSC) issued energy efficiency rules in July 2013 (Docket No. 2010-AD-2) that laid out a framework requiring investor-owned utilities to implement “Quick Start” energy efficiency programs.
+The rule also laid out criteria for program cost-benefit tests, cost recovery, and evaluation, monitoring, and verification (EM&V).

 The most recent budgets for energy efficiency programs and electricity and natural gas savings can be found in the State Spending and Savings Tables.